osmcode/pyosmium/doc/ref_osmium.rst

    possible.
 This is not only true for the OSM data types like Node, Way and Relation but also for tag lists, node lists and member lists.

-.. autoclass:: osmium.SimpleWriter
+.. autoclass:: npyosmium.SimpleWriter
     :members:
     :undoc-members:

 Low-level Functions and Classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. autofunction:: osmium.apply
+.. autofunction:: npyosmium.apply

-.. autofunction:: osmium.make_simple_handler
+.. autofunction:: npyosmium.make_simple_handler